|Nutrition Facts (per serving)|

 - Chocolate was used by ancient Mexicans as both a currency (cacao beans were “money”) and to make a bitter drink enjoyed only by the elite.

 This is a basic recipe, a starting place.
 Don´t be afraid to tweak the ingredient proportions according to taste and/or to the use you will give your chocolate sauce.
 Increase or decrease the sugar to your liking.
 Omit the liqueur, if you prefer.
 Use more cream for a looser, more pourable sauce; use more solid chocolate for a thicker sauce that will harden more upon cooling (for use as a ganache or for making chocolate truffles, for example).

 6 ounces dark chocolate, chopped or grated, or 1/2 cup dark chocolate chips

 Melt the chocolate.
 The chocolate does not need to actually cook at all, just melt completely.
 Use one of the following methods:

 Microwave method: Place chocolate and heavy cream in a microwave safe bowl.
 Cook in microwave for a minute or so, making sure to stir every 20 seconds.
 Stop microwaving when mixture is smooth.

 Hot water bath method: Place chocolate and cream in a metal bowl.
-Place the bowl in pan of very hot water in such a way that the water comes 1/3 to ½ way up the sides of the bowl.
+Place the bowl in pan of very hot water in such a way that the water comes one-third to half the way up the sides of the bowl.
 Stir ingredients gently until mixture is smooth.

 Stir in the cinnamon, coffee liqueur, and sugar.
 Pour into a serving dish and enjoy.